 What did we conclude using consumer neuroscience data?

 Results showed two clear concepts on which the two packages differed the most.
 The old packaging design was significantly more associated with words relating to ‘taste’ and ‘sweetness’.
 Therefore, we could assume that these two concepts were proven to be important factors that drive people’s behavior when it comes to buying orange juice, and the new packaging design did not connect with that successfully.

 The word cloud above depicts words significantly more associated with the old packaging (vs the new one).
 These words can be divided into two categories: sweetness (blue) and taste (pink).

-With our method, you are not forced to make an a priori choice on which implicit goals to investigate.
-Rather, you can look within an enormous database of words to investigate the difference in implicit associations between packages.
-In that way, Mindspeller is able to predict the success or failure of packaging redesign and avoid a possible $30 million loss.
+With our method you are not forced to make an a priori choice on which implicit goals to investigate.
+Rather, you can look through an enormous database of words to investigate the difference in implicit associations between stimuli.
+In that way, Mindspeller is able to predict the success or failure of packaging redesign and avoid a $30 million loss.